We all tend to pay a lot of

 Furthermore, reports could say 'cloudy' when the sky is clear.

-For a report to say 'sunny', the software needs a reading of
+For a report to say 'sunny', the software needs a high enough reading

-around 70%, but as the Sun starts to set in a clear blue sky,
+to register it as being sunny, but as the Sun starts to go down in a clear blue sky,

-the reading drops below that amount, resulting in a
+the reading drops below that required amount, resulting in a

 Also, in winter, snow which has settled on